Clinical Resources - Genetic and Rare Disease

 Information for Health Professionals in Primary Care

 HealthPathways – provides general practice teams with information to consistently assess and manage medical conditions, as well as the criteria for requesting health services in Western Australia.
-Within HealthPathways is a Genetics section (not all yet localised to WA), that has information on:
+Within HealthPathways is information on genetics – assessments, tests, conditions and services including:

 (You need to register and log in to HealthPathways WA to access these links)**

-- Rare and Undiagnosed Diseases (localised) – not a direct link, use search field to locate pathway
+- Rare and Undiagnosed Diseases – not a direct link, use search field to locate pathway

 - Undiagnosed Neurological Symptoms